MicroEJ/docs/KernelDeveloperGuide/runtimeEnvironment.rst

 Extend a Runtime Environment
 ----------------------------

-Foundation and Add-On libraries can be extended by adding new methods to their existing classes thanks to the `Class Extender tool <https://repository.microej.com/modules/com/microej/tool/class-extender/>`_.
+In a Kernel, the Foundation and Add-On libraries can be extended by adding new methods to their existing classes.
+For example, it allows to add new methods to the class ``java.lang.String`` of the module ``ej.api#edc``.
+This is done thanks to the `Class Extender tool <https://repository.microej.com/modules/com/microej/tool/class-extender/>`_.
 This tool works at binary level and is able to inject methods from one class to another.
 Extensions can thus be independently compiled and be retrieved by the Kernel and applied during a Multi-Sandbox Firmware build.

 To make the extensions available to Application developers, the Runtime Environment has to be extended too.